adamkundrat/iota-rfc/dao-tech-proposal.md

 >
 Finalizing this document **"will"** speed up the process of finding the right team(s) to build the voting tech.

-We are flexible on the approach taken on this proposal and are open to discuss alternative strategies.
+We are flexible on the approach taken in this proposal and are open to discuss alternative strategies.

+## How to propose changes in this document
+Please submit your suggestions via pull request within [this](https://github.com/iota-community/Community-Governance) repository.

+## TODO

+- [ ] expand uses cases in more details
+- [ ] expand possible technical solutions
+- [ ] understand how to store/access historical vote results (hornet permanode with voting plugin??, github?)
+- [ ] will Firefly be used to manage proposals or only active one / voted on
+- [ ] explain in detail how we post new proposal into the tangle and make it truly immutable (before it’s uploaded to Node)
+- [ ] Initiate process to agree to a domain name

 ## Terms
-- [Hornet](https://github.com/gohornet/hornet) - Community driven IOTA Full Node
-- [Hornet Plugin](https://github.com/gohornet/hornet/tree/main/plugins) - Extension within Hornet that can be used by various node operators
+- [Hornet](https://github.com/gohornet/hornet) - Community driven IOTA Full Node- [Hornet Plugin](https://github.com/gohornet/hornet/tree/main/plugins) - Extension within Hornet that can be used by various node operators
 - [Firefly](https://github.com/iotaledger/firefly) - IOTA's official wallet
 - Proposal - Proposal to be voted on by IOTA's token holders
 - Question - Each proposal can consist of multiple question and each of them can have various voting options.